MetallSimon/Wifi-Temperature-Sensor/README.md

 # Wifi-Temperature-Sensor
-ESP8266 and AHT21 based Temperature and Humidity Sensor
+ESP8266 and AHT21 based Temperature and Humidity Sensor.
+It's still in very unfinished State, but its working and can also transmit the battery Level to the MQTT Server.
+Battery Lifetime with a 400mah LiFePO4 battery(DURACELL SOLAR BATTERY) should be roughly 3 Weeks with 6 second Inverval.
+3

 The PCB Design is available on Circuitmaker: